ITfoxtec/FoxIDs/docs/up-party-oidc.md

 The scopes the FoxIDs up-party should send in the request to the external OP can be configured.
 E.g, `profile` or `email`.

-The up-party only transfer default claims and configured claim to the down-partis.
+The up-party only transfer default claims and configured claim to the application registrations.

 Default transferred claims are `sub`, `sid`, `acr` and `amr`.